macports/macports-infrastructure/buildbot/README.md

 When setting up the slaves, specify the hostname and port of the machine running the buildbot master instead of "localhost:9989".

-## Troubleshooting

-# Subversion checkout fails

-> svn: E170013: Unable to connect to a repository at URL 'https://svn.macports.org/repository/macports/contrib/mp-buildbot'
-> svn: E230001: Server SSL certificate verification failed: issuer is not trusted

-Install the `subversion` port to 'toolsprefix'.